onzfonz/comp227/src/content/0/en/part0b.md

 For the project, an application is implemented in React and/or Node, though implementing a mobile application in React Native is also possible.

-You will be expected to work on the project either as a pair or as a group.
+Most of you will be working in pairs or in groups on the final project.

 More information about the project will be released via Canvas